kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/10-deployment/03-frontend-to-heroku-and-now.md

 FRONTEND_URL: https://peh2-next-prod.herokuapp.com/
 ```

-* If Cors gets you mad you can turn it off (but know that turning it off increases a security risk)
+* If CORS gets you mad you can turn it off (but know that turning it off increases a security risk)

 `backend/src/index.js`